 The Milford Track is a four-day hike/walk/tramp (depending on your vernacular of choice) that starts on the shores of Lake Te Anau, then travels through temperate rainforest along the Clinton River and over Mackinnon Pass, depositing hikers at the appropriately-named Sandfly Point, in Milford Sound.
-It’s only a bit over 33 miles (53.5 kilometers for my non-American Loyal Readers), but it’s a tough hike nonetheless, as you must pack your own food, cooking equipment, and sleeping gear.
+Although only a bit over 33 miles (53.5 kilometers for my non-American Loyal Readers) in length, it is a tough hike nonetheless, as you must pack your own food, cooking equipment, and sleeping gear.

 I spent a day in Te Anau Downs, which exists for the sole purpose of the tourist trade.
-It’s a peaceful place, on the shores of iceberg-cold Lake Te Anau.
+It is a peaceful place, on the shores of iceberg-cold Lake Te Anau.
 Each evening you can take a boat ride to Te Anau Glowworm Caves.
-I’m told that glowworms are unique to this part of the world.
+I am told that glowworms are unique to this part of the world.
 The excursion was expensive but fun – and certainly more interesting than the name alone would suggest.
 During daylight hours, there isn’t much to do in town except play mini-golf.

 I checked in at the ranger station for the next morning’s hike and spent the afternoon repacking and making sure I had enough provisions.
-I had to buy enough food for four days, as well as utensils and a pot in which to cook it.
+I had to buy enough food for four days, as well as utensils and a pot for cooking.
 I had originally imagined that pots, pans, and silverware were readily available in the hut kitchens that I would stay in along the way, but was informed by the ranger that this was not the case.
 She also recommended that I buy a waterproof rain cover for my backpack.
-This was a wise purchase and has served me well on my travels over the six years ever since then.
+This was a wise purchase and, in the longer term, has served me well on my travels over the six years since then.